Local Uniqueness of Ground States for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

-Based on the uniform convergence (\ref{intro:lower}), the uniqueness and free-vortex (i.e., the nonexistence of vortices) of minimizers for $e_F(a)$ as $a\nearrow a^*$ were further obtained in \cite[Theorem 1.3]{GLY} for the harmonic case $V(x)=|x|^2$.
-It deserves to emphasize that the uniqueness and free-vortex were proved in \cite[Theorem 1.3]{GLY} by the so-called method of inductive symmetry, which cannot however be extended to the non-radially symmetric case of $V(x)$.
+Whether a physics system admits a unique ground state or not is a fundamental and interesting problem.
+Based on the convergence (\ref{intro:lower}), it was further obtained in \cite[Theorem 1.3]{GLY} that the minimizers of $e_F(a)$ must be unique and vortex-free as $a\nearrow a^*$ for the harmonic case where $V(x)=|x|^2$.
+It deserves emphasis that the conclusions of \cite[Theorem 1.3]{GLY} were proved by the so-called method of inductive symmetry, which cannot however be extended to the non-radially symmetric case of $V(x)$.
 On the other hand, we should mention that the non-radially symmetric trap $ V(x)=|x|^2+|x_1|^2+\lam |x_2|^2$, where $x=(x_1, x_2)\in\R^2$ and $\lam >0,$ was already used in BEC experiments, see \cite{MC1,MC2} and the references therein.
-It is therefore natural to wonder whether the above uniqueness and free-vortex of minimizers for $e_F(a)$ carry over into the case where the trap $V(x)$ is not radially symmetric.
+It is therefore natural to wonder whether the uniqueness of minimizers for $e_F(a)$ holds for the case where the trap $V(x)$ is not radially symmetric and however satisfies some additional assumptions.

 Stimulated by above facts, the main purpose of this paper is to address the uniqueness of minimizers for $e_F(a)$ under a more general class of traps $V(x)$, which may not be symmetric.
 For this purpose, we now introduce the following homogeneous functions: